urecio/generator-angular-scalable/README.md

 - `grunt ngconstant:beta` to work with your beta API
 - Or `grunt serve:dev` to serve directly with that API

+### Other notes

+- When you create a module with styles, it will update the `includeSourceFiles` variable in the Gruntfile.
+This is to automatically include sub partials into the main stylesheet of the module using `grunt includeSources`.
+If you manually remove a module, you should also remove it from this variable, otherwise the task will attemp to create the file.

 ## Getting To Know Yeoman